MetaMask/metamask-docs/wallet/reference/rpc-api.md

 An object containing the following metadata of the token to watch:

 - `type` - Supports ERC-20, ERC-721, and ERC-1155 tokens.
-  Support for ERC-721 and ERC-1155 tokens is currently experimental and limited to the extension (not on mobile).
+  Support for ERC-721 and ERC-1155 tokens is experimental and currently only available on the extension (not on mobile).
 - `options` - An object containing:
   - `address` - The address of the token contract.
   - `symbol` - The symbol of the token, up to 11 characters (optional for ERC-20 tokens).